Hirvensaloa/rehti-mmorpg/README.md

 ## Project practices

+### Testing

+Tests are implemented with Gtests.
+Tests only cover the backend.

+Run the tests with `./scripts/test-server.sh`.

 ### General

 - Code needs to be documented.
 The goal is that by reading the docs, a user can start the program and gain a technical overview of the project.